 SIBO stands for small intestinal bacterial overgrowth.
 It is, “is a chronic bacterial infection of the small intestine.
 The infection is of bacteria that normally live in the gastrointestinal tract but have abnormally overgrown in a location not meant for so many bacteria.” - source

-In layman’s terms, SIBO is when a lot of bad bacteria grows in your small intestines.
+In layman’s terms, SIBO is when a lot of bad bacteria grow in your small intestines.
 The bad bacteria consumes the foods that we eat.
 This prevents the body from absorbing the nutrients it needs from foods.

-This causes problems like nutrient deficiency, IBS symptoms and even food sensitivities.
+This causes problems like nutrient deficiency, IBS symptoms, and even food sensitivities.

 Signs and Symptoms

 When I began seeing my functional medicine doctor she suspected that I had SIBO.